Home Contents Index Member Center Download Collect! Users Help

 Upgrading OS or Computers too?
 If you have decided to upgrade your Server or hardware as well, postpone upgrading of Collect! until after you have finished with any changes to your computers.

-tip.gif Don't attempt to upgrade your hardware or operating system at the same time as you upgrade your Collect!
-Upgrading your equipment is a world by itself.
-Doing too many things at once may result in unexpected and frustrating complications with no ability to confirm which aspect is the problem.
+warning.gif WARNING: It is not recommended to attempt to upgrade your hardware or operating system at the SAME TIME as you upgrade your Collect!
+Doing too many things at once may result in unexpected and frustrating complications with no ability to confirm which change to your operating environment is the root cause of the problem.

-When you have been successfully running your current Collect! on the new equipment, or operating system, for a week or two, then, you should proceed with the upgrading of your Collect! software.
+We recommend that you do any hardware or operating system upgrades FIRST, and when you have been successfully running your current Collect! on the new equipment or operating system, for a week or two, then, you should proceed with the upgrading of your Collect! software.

 Planning your upgrade.
 Planning for an upgrade is very important.
 Doing a test run on the upgrade is a very valuable practice.
 When upgrading, having that security of your existing database, untouched and waiting if you need to move back to it is a big stress reliever.